-After years of hard work and determination, Gene established an identity for himself and was eventually able to secure employment and a permanent residence.
+After years of hard work and determination, Gene established an identity for himself and was eventually able to secure employment and a permanent residence, and a happy marriage to a local woman.
 He'd worked his way up from destitution and made many friends in the process, all the while concealing his true background.
 So far as anyone on Fangora knew, he was Gene Cur, who had grown up poor and lived on the streets for some time, and had finally made a life for himself.

 He never pushed the issue, simply made a well-reasoned argument, to anyone who would listen, that Fangora had much to gain by maintaining contact with the outside world.
 Eventually, other councilors relented, and the centuries-old communications equipment was brought out.
 In short order, a diplomatic envoy from the Foundation was dispatched.